-Between now and April 2022, biologic drugs are being phased out and replaced with biosimilars.
-This means that by April 13, 2022, all patients currently receiving biologic drug treatment will be switched to the corresponding biosimilar on the List of medications covered by the basic prescription drug insurance plan .
+Since April 2022, biologic drugs are being replaced with biosimilar drugs when a corresponding biosimilar drug is listed on the List of medications covered by the basic prescription drug insurance plan .

 - Pregnant women, who should be transitioned to biosimilars in the 12 months after childbirth.